RogueRope/docs/content/docs/practical/food.md

 * Your own drinks (no bar on-site)
 * Toppings for your bread (cheese, jam, spreads, etc.)

-And, just so you know, this year we’re not feeding the trolls anymore.
+And, just so you know, this time we’re not feeding the trolls anymore.